-ENG 111 11 TH GRADE ENGLISH 1 YEAR 1 CREDIT PREREQUISITE: ENG 110
+ENG 111 ENGLISH 11 1 YEAR 1 CREDIT PREREQUISITE: ENG 110

 This course focuses on American literature, including major American novels and poetry, taught chronologically from the Puritans through the late 20th century.
+All literature is examined from a Christian worldview.
 In addition to literature, this course will continue to include instruction in writing, focusing on clear, well-organized, purposeful compositions that analyze literature, make arguments, and convey information.
 In addition, students will study and apply grammar and vocabulary skills on a weekly basis, using this learning to support their continuing progress in writing and in reading.